Rachel Davis Harris: Career

 The Louisville Free Public Library opened the Western Colored Branch as a result of investment made by Carnegie funds.
 Alongside her mentor, Thomas Fountain Blue, Harris was hired as assistant librarian of the branch in 1905.
 Blue's passion for providing library services to the local black community influenced Harris to also push for more outreach, as well.
 The two librarians were Louisville's first black public librarians, acting as pioneers in creating a new municipal service for the black community in Louisville.
 Both were avid leaders in southern librarianship, actively writing and publishing articles locally and nationally.

 Working at the Colored Branch in Louisville, Harris gravitated toward working with youths in outreach programs.
 She established story times on a weekly basis, boys' and girls' clubs, and school visits to promote the library to school children.
-Harris also worked with school faculty in Louisville to develop classroom book collections that supported the curriculum being taught, culling on her years working as a teacher.
+Harris also worked with school faculty in Louisville to develop classroom book collections that supported the curriculum being taught, drawing on her years working as a teacher.
 Her early years taught her the importance of the availability of having access to reading material outside the classroom that was both entertaining and educational along with the need for classroom collections of books.

 In five years, Harris' outreach project was deemed a success.
 Harris' efforts had increased book circulations from 18,000 to 55,000 in her five-year tenure, allowing her to conclude: